ishanbilolikar/oie-nodejs/README.md

 [Okta's Identity Engine]: https://developer.okta.com/docs/concepts/ie-intro/
 [Okta Auth JS]: https://github.com/okta/okta-auth-js
+[Okta Sign In Widget]: https://github.com/okta/okta-signin-widget

-# Embedded Auth with SDKs Sample Application
+# Embedded Sign In Widget Sample Applications

 ## Introduction

 > :grey_exclamation: The use of this Sample uses an SDK that requires usage of the Okta Identity Engine.
 This functionality is in general availability but is being gradually rolled out to customers.
 If you want to request to gain access to the Okta Identity Engine, please reach out to your account manager.
 If you do not have an account manager, please reach out to oie@okta.com for more information.

-This Sample Application will show you the best practices for integrating Authentication into your app using [Okta's Identity Engine][].
-Specifically, this application will cover some basic needed use cases to get you up and running quickly with Okta.
+This Sample Application will show you the best practices for integrating Authentication by embedding the [Okta Sign In Widget][] into your application.
+The [Okta Sign In Widget][] is powered by [Okta's Identity Engine][] and will adjust your user experience based on policies.
+Once integrated, you will be able to utilize all the features of Okta's Sign In Widget in your application.
-These Examples are:

-1. Sign In
-2. Sign Out
-3. Sign Up
-4. Sign In/Sign Up with Social Identity Providers
-5. Sign In with Multifactor Authentication using Email or Phone

 ## Installation & Running The App